Electrogravitational

 quantity as Eddington luminosity, which means the limiting luminosity of a star.
 When

-the matter from the surface under the action of the radiation from the star.
-If
+from the surface under action of radiation from the star.
+If a neutron star

 The coincidence of the quantities